 - Test/Design Engineer must know I2C Protocol behavior at the physical layer of I2C Bus

 - Electrical parameter measurements must be carried out at different protocol states (for example; stop bit, ack bit, and so forth)

 - Reference level for each of the measurement changes based on the rising or falling edge of the I2C signal transition

 - The reference level is either 30% or 70% as against the normally used reference level of 10% to 90% or 20% to 80%

 - Validation is time-consuming

-Overall, measuring I2C electrical measurements demands a very high level of expertise in I2C physical layer behavior, protocol layer, signal acquisition in oscilloscope and I2C Electrical measurement procedures.
+Overall, measuring I2C electrical measurements demands a very high level of expertise in I2C physical layer behavior, protocol layer, signal acquisition in an oscilloscope, and I2C Electrical measurement procedures.
 Due to the complexity of I2C Electrical measurements, the results can be prone to errors.

-Prodigy offers PGY-I2C Electrical Validation and Protocol Decode Software to measure I2C setup and hold time, and I2C rise time.
-PGY-I2C Electrical Validation and Protocol Decode software offering PHY layer measurements for checking the I2C signal integrity issues.
+Prodigy offers I2C Electrical Validation and Protocol Decode Software to measure I2C setup and hold time, and I2C rise time.
+PGY-I2C Electrical Validation and Protocol Decode software offers PHY layer measurements for checking the I2C signal integrity issues.

 - The signal is at least 5 to 6 six main vertical divisions in the oscilloscope display with the appropriate volts per division.